AvolitesLtd/TitanManual/docs/running-the-show/midi-dmx-or-audio-triggering.md

 external events.
 This is very useful in complex shows or when using in an automated setup.

+The following types of trigger are available:

+- Audio (not on all console hardware)
+- DMX
+- GPIO (not on all console hardware)
+- MIDI
+- Streaming ACN

 > Audio trigger (sound to light) requires special hardware which is not fitted on Sapphire Touch, Tiger Touch, Titan Mobile, T1 and Pearl Expert.
 You can plug a T2 into these consoles to provide audio triggering.
-The line in socket on other consoles cannot be used for audio trigger.
+The motherboard "line in" socket can't be used for audio trigger.\
+GPIO trigger is only available on Arena.

 Connecting External Trigger Sources
 ---------------------------------

-To connect a MIDI source, connect it to the MIDI in connector on the console.
-USB-MIDI devices supporting the DirectX MIDI driver may also be used on all consoles except T1.
-For the T2 this would allow you to connect a MIDI fader controller to give you real playback faders.
+Audio input is connected to the dedicated audio in jack (not the line in jack on the motherboard) -- see information box above for consoles which provide this.

 DMX inputs are connected to one of the DMX output connectors using a DMX male to male gender changer cable.
 (This is a simple plug to plug cable